Essential Tips to Improve Your Screener Survey

 It’s no different when it comes to running a survey; it’s just not as easy to identify all the right people before your survey hits the field.
 That’s why you need to build a screening section into every survey.
 You may have broadly targeted what seems to be the right group of people, but a well-designed screening section can do the fine-tuning required to find the right people.

-Pitfalls of Poor Screener Sections
+Pitfalls of Poor Screener Surveys

 Just as poor screener sections can let the wrong people through, they can also prevent the right people from getting in.
 This is usually done with the best of intentions by maintaining strict qualification criteria to prevent the wrong entrants from taking the survey.
 However, the real world is messy and you must balance strict qualifications with an understanding of your target population.

-Poor Screeners in Practice
+Poor Screeners Surveys in Practice

 Let’s assume you want to survey procurement decision-makers for a cybersecurity platform.
 Your target population is chief information security officers (CISOs), so you set up your screener section to only allow CISOs into your survey.